-Our view is that building the link between Leeds, Bradford and Manchester, more than doubling the size of the available labour market and unleashing the productive economic potential of towns and cities along the route, is critical.
-The programme will also dramatically improve connectivity with Liverpool, Sheffield, Hull, Newcastle and many other cities and communities too, whilst also plugging the entire region into the world via Manchester Airport.
+NPR must start with the link between Leeds, Bradford and Manchester, more than doubling the size of the available labour market and unleashing the productive economic potential of cities and towns along the route.
+It will also start a programme to dramatically improve connectivity with Liverpool, Sheffield, Hull, Newcastle and many other cities and communities too, whilst also plugging the entire region into the world via Manchester Airport.